hansyahm99/first-project/README.md

-# first-project
+# Pyton
-just for try
+Result from train